colbyford/colbyford.github.io/AI_USAGE.md

 * Summarization and educational use: Allowed
 * Research referencing: Allowed with attribution
-* Code and methodological inspiration: Allowed
+* Code and methodological inspiration: Allowed with attribution

 ## Disallowed Use